 Recent graduates from the PMP have attended meteorology and climatology graduate programs at the University of Georgia, University of South Carolina, Florida State University, the University of Alabama in Huntsville, and others.
 The USDA, the EPA, the Weather Channel, and the National Weather Service also employ our PMP graduates as forecasters.

 Broadcast Meteorology Concentration

-This program focuses on preparing students for a career as a Broadcast Meteorologist.
+This program focuses on preparing students for a career in radio/television weathercasting.
 The coursework does not meet the requirements for the American Meteorological Society’s Certified Broadcast Meteorologist Seal of Approval because it lacks some of the math and physics requirements.
-Individuals can, however, be qualified to earn the National Weather Association's Seal of Approval after working in the industry for two years.
+Individuals can, however, be qualified to earn the National Weather Association Seal of Approval after working in the industry for three years.

 The Mississippi State University Climate Lab Studio serves as the hub of the Broadcast Meteorology Program.
 It is comprised of a large studio featuring two green-screen chroma-key walls, two cameras, four monitors, and IFB capability.
 The studio is powered by a control room that features studio controls, a TriCaster 410 production system, and Baron Omni and VIPIR weather graphics.

 The products produced in the studio include Practicum in Broadcast Meteorology I–IV lab exercises and our CampusConnect Forecast.